kevin15daniel/Machine-Learning-Approaches-for-Water-Quality-Assessment/README.md

 ## Conclusion

 This **Machine Learning Approaches for Water Quality Assessment** is a powerful tool for analyzing and predicting water potability based on quality metrics.
-It's robust, accurate, and can be easily integrated into various applications where water quality analysis is required.
+It is accurate, robust, and can be easily integrated into various applications where water quality analysis is necessary.